resilientscale/cg-customer-broker/simple-service-broker/README.md

   While the CLI will prompt you to restage the app, you don't need to do this since the app won't do anything with the service.

-* You can optionally see the credentials returned by the simple-service-broker by inspecting the `VCAP_SERVICES` environment variable:
+* You can see the credentials returned by the simple-service-broker by inspecting the `VCAP_SERVICES` environment variable:

   ```
   $ cf env simple-service-broker